-The water then comes back to the evaporation stage.
 The whole cycle starts all over again and hence the name “water cycle”.

 - a ziplock plastic bag (I used 2 Gallon bag)

 - blue food coloring (optional)

-- scotch tape
+- packing tape

 - adult supervision